 The EU has yet to adopt legislation harmonizing the direct selling of consumer products.
 However, there is a wide range of EU legislation that impacts the direct marketing sector.
 Compliance requirements are stringent for marketing and sales to private consumers.
 Companies need to focus on the clarity and completeness of the information they provide to consumers prior to purchase and on their approaches to collecting and using customer data.
 The following gives a brief overview of the most important provisions flowing from EU-wide rules on distance-selling and on-line commerce.
 In addition, it is important for exporters relying on a direct-selling business model to ensure they comply with member state requirements

 Processing Customer Data

 The EU has strict laws governing the protection of personal data, including the use of such data in the context of direct marketing activities.
-For more information on these rules, please see the Data Privacy section above.
+For more information on these rules, please see the Data Privacy section below.

 Distance Selling Rules

 In 2011, the EU overhauled its consumer protection legislation and merged several existing rules into a single rulebook - “the Consumer Rights Directive.”
 The provisions of this Directive have been enforced since June 13, 2014.
 The Directive contains provisions on core information to be provided by traders prior to the conclusion of consumer contracts.
 It also regulates the right of withdrawal, includes rules on the costs for the use of means of payment and bans pre-ticked boxes.